 2. Store in an airtight container in the pantry for up to 6 months.

-Easy as that, in 5 minutes or less, you have a flavorful pork chop seasoning, ready to spice up all your favorite pork recipes!
+Easy as that, you have a flavorful pork chop seasoning, ready to sprinkle over your favorite pork recipes!

 That’s right, this seasoning mix can be used for more than just pork chops.
 Use it to season pork loin, pork tenderloin or even pork ribs.